Adnuntius/ios_sdk/README.md

 Unfortunately this does mean you will need to make changes to your app to use the new version.
 Please refer to the Samples project to figure out what needs to be changed.
 Please open an issue if you are still struggling and we will try and create a more detailed migration guide.

-If you want to keep compiling your application with the earlier version of the SDK (1.1.4 or 1.1.5) you should adjust your carfile as follows:
+If you want to keep compiling your application with the earlier version of the SDK (1.1.4 or 1.1.5) you should adjust your cartfile as follows:

 github "Adnuntius/ios_sdk" == 1.1.5